gcraig/gcraig.github.io/about.md

 permalink: /about/
 ---

 A software enthusiast and professional looking to solve interesting complex problems.
-There are many (bug) blogs "like this, but this one is mine."
+There are many blogs like this, but this one is mine.

 ### More Information